mna/agora/doc/wiki/lang-ref.md

 ### Increment and decrement

 Unlike in some languages such as C, and like Go, the `++` and `--` operators are statements and not expressions, they do not produce a value on the stack.
 So the statement `a := b++` is invalid.
 Those are postfix operators, they cannot be used as prefix.
+This is subject to change and there is an open issue about this (#5).

 ### The if statement